scipian/rfcs/0001-customer-onboarding.md

 # Motivation
 [motivation]: #motivation

-There is currently process for a new customer to be onboarded to Scipian.
+There is currently no process for a new customer to be onboarded to Scipian.
 Having a smooth process in place will be paramount to onboarding multiple customers who want to use Scipian.
 Having a low barrier of entry will encourage teams to use Scipian.